 1. Cost of hardware & installation

 Hardware and installation costs add up quickly.
-The average security camera costs between $125 and $450 to install, which doesn’t include the price of the camera hardware.
-If you do not have a compatible access control or video intercom system in place, you have to purchase those as well.
+The average security camera costs between $125 and $450 to install, not including the price of the camera hardware.
+If you do not have a compatible access control or video intercom system in place, you must purchase those as well.

 2. Impact on net operating income